statsfm/support-docs/docs/import/faq/no-endsong.md

 description: Explanation about why the valid may not be present.
 ---

-# There are no vaild files present in the files I received
+# There are no valid files present in the files I received

 | Type of data                          | Description                                                          | Data preparation time              |
 | ------------------------------------- | -------------------------------------------------------------------- | ---------------------------------- |